Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Introduction

-\textit{Introduction.}---The past twenty years have seen extraordinary progress in nonequilibrium statistical physics of small systems with nonnegligible fluctuations.
-Significant advances include the celebrated fluctuation theorems \cite{97PRL_Jarzynski,93PRL_FT,94PRE,99PRE_FT,04PRL_EFT,09RMP_FT,10PRL_3FT,12PRE_GFT,12PRL_GFT,05Naturecollin,02PRL_FT,14PRL_FT} containing all information of the stochastic entropy production, speed limit in quantum and classical systems \cite{18PRL_SL,22JPCL_SL,20PRL_DissipationTimeUR,22PRX_SL,PRXQuantum_SL,23PRL_TSL,22PRL_TSL,23PRX_Saito}, some refined versions of the second law of thermodynamics \cite{17PRL_Generic,17PRX_Infima,19PRL_Saito,20PRL_Stoppingtime,21PRL_Hasegawa,21PRL_GeometricBound,15PRL_Roldan} and the recently proposed thermodynamic uncertainty relations \cite{15PRL_TUR,16PRL_TUR,17PRE_finiteTUR,20PRR_CZY,21PRR_CTR,21PRX_ImprovedTUR,22PRR_shortTUR,23PRE_BaoTUR,20PRL_Short,17PRL_Todd,doi:10.1063/5.0094211}.
-Thermodynamic irreversibility, typically quantified by entropy production (rate), is the key to most of the important theorems and relations mentioned above.
-Transient processes are common in nature and internally out-of-equilibrium, which have not been studied sufficiently enough compared to stationary processes \cite{20PRL_FUphill}.
-Fundamental principles governing the thermodynamic irreversibility in transient processes are still lacking and to be explored.
+The past twenty years have seen extraordinary progress in nonequilibrium statistical physics of small systems with nonnegligible fluctuations.
+Significant advances include the celebrated fluctuation theorems \cite{97PRL_Jarzynski,93PRL_FT,94PRE,99PRE_FT,04PRL_EFT,09RMP_FT,10PRL_3FT,12PRE_GFT,12PRL_GFT,05Naturecollin,02PRL_FT,14PRL_FT} containing all information of the stochastic entropy production (EP), speed limit in quantum and classical systems \cite{18PRL_SL,22JPCL_SL,20PRL_DissipationTimeUR,22PRX_SL,PRXQuantum_SL,23PRL_TSL,22PRL_TSL,23PRX_Saito}, some refined versions of the second law of thermodynamics \cite{aurell2012refined,15PRL_Roldan,17PRL_Generic,17PRX_Infima,19PRL_Saito,20PRL_Stoppingtime,21PRL_Hasegawa,21PRL_GeometricBound} and the recently proposed thermodynamic uncertainty relations \cite{15PRL_TUR,16PRL_TUR,17PRE_finiteTUR,20PRR_CZY,21PRR_CTR,21PRX_ImprovedTUR,22PRR_shortTUR,23PRE_BaoTUR,20PRL_Short,17PRL_Todd,doi:10.1063/5.0094211}.
+Thermodynamic irreversibility, typically quantified by EP, is key to most of the important theorems and relations mentioned above.
+As a central concept in modern thermodynamics, it plays a pivotal role across various fields, including the optimization of heat engines, the design and operation of nano-machines, and the understanding of biological system functions.
+The thermodynamic irreversibility in transient processes, which are common in nature and inherently out-of-equilibrium, has not been studied as extensively as that in stationary processes \cite{20PRL_FUphill}.